Geobacter: Biodegradation and bioremediation

-Geobacters ability to consume oil-based pollutants and radioactive material with carbon dioxide as waste byproduct has been used in environmental clean-up for underground petroleum spills and for the precipitation of uranium out of groundwater.
-Geobacter degrade the material by creating electrically conductive pili between itself and the pollutant material, using it as an electron source.
+Geobacters ability to oxidize oil-based pollutants and reduce radioactive materials has been used in environmental clean-up for underground petroleum spills and for the precipitation of reduced uranium out of groundwater.

 Microbial biodegradation of recalcitrant organic pollutants is of great environmental significance and involves intriguing novel biochemical reactions.
 In particular, hydrocarbons and halogenated compounds have long been doubted to be anaerobically degradable, but the isolation of hitherto unknown anaerobic hydrocarbon-degrading and reductively dehalogenating bacteria documented these processes in nature.
 Novel biochemical reactions were discovered, enabling the respective metabolic pathways, but progress in the molecular understanding of these bacteria was slowed by the absence of genetic systems for most of them.
 However, several complete genome sequences later became available for such bacteria.
 The genome of the hydrocarbon degrading and iron-reducing species G. metallireducens (accession nr.
 NC_007517) was determined in 2008.
 The genome revealed the presence of genes for reductive dehalogenases, suggesting a wide dehalogenating spectrum.
 Moreover, genome sequences provided insights into the evolution of reductive dehalogenation and differing strategies for niche adaptation.Geobacter species are often the predominant organisms when extracellular electron transfer is an important bioremediation process in subsurface environments.
 Therefore, a systems biology approach to understanding and optimizing bioremediation with Geobacter species has been initiated with the ultimate goal of developing in silico models that can predict the growth and metabolism of Geobacter species under a diversity of subsurface conditions.
 The genomes of multiple Geobacter species have been sequenced.
 Detailed functional genomic/physiological studies on one species, G. sulfurreducens was conducted.
 Genome-based models of several Geobacter species that are able to predict physiological responses under different environmental conditions are available.
 Quantitative analysis of gene transcript levels during in situ uranium bioremediation demonstrated that it is possible to track in situ rates of metabolism and the in situ metabolic state of Geobacter in the subsurface.